mikeobrien/mikeobrien.github.com/_posts/2013-11-9-angular-consts-values-services-factories-and-providers-oh-my.md

 Notice how the `greeting` and `GreetCtrl` are taking in the dependencies `user` and `greeting` respectively.
 NB: minimization can mangle the parameter names killing Angular's DI.
 You can find more info on how to handle this [here](http://docs.angularjs.org/tutorial/step_05#controller_a-note-on-minification).

-Now the `provider` function doesn't just take object literals, you can also pass in functions:
+Now the `provider` function doesn't just take providers, you can also pass in constructor functions or functions that return the provider:

 ```js